GeekBeacon/gb-svc-beacon-bot/README.md

 This is a new project and there are few known limitations and issues we're working through.

-1. The code is modulera but there is no way of loading/unloading features right now
-2. The bot only supports one server at a time.
+1. The bot only supports one server at a time.
 Please be aware.

 ##